- Tasty Seafood

 - “More and more of the fish feed we use comes from other parts of our operations.
 That makes it local, sustainable and smart”, says Midttveit.

 We are working hard to continuously reduce what goes to waste.
 That requires technology as well as willingness.
-In 2020 we produced 39 percent more fish oil, fish meal and fish waste silage than we did in 2019.
+We produce more fish oil, fish meal and fish waste silage than ever before.
 Our new trawler Kongsfjord deserves a lot of the credit for that.

 We are already an industry leader, but we do not intend to rest on our laurels.
 Lerøy is continuously striving to find new ways to use by-products, as well as to make existing processes more efficient.